hackupc/guides-page/_pages/guide/mentor.md

   encourage everyone to be highly available.

 - **Check out help requests** through our communication channels:
-  - Messages from the #mentors Slack channel
+  - Messages from the **#mentors** Slack channel.
+  - Mentions to the **@mentors** Slack tag.

-- **Follow the organisers rules**, at the end, they know the timing on the event and what is the best help in each moment.
+- **Follow the organizers rules**.
+In the end, they know the timing of the event and what is best in each moment.

-- **Follow [HackUPC Rules](https://legal.hackersatupc.org/hackupc/terms_and_conditions)**, HackUPC it's only possible if we respect its rules, the event is prepared for the people we intive, even you!
-And it is only possible to make it out if we all contribute to it.
+- **Follow [HackUPC Rules](https://legal.hackersatupc.org/hackupc/terms_and_conditions)**.
+HackUPC is only possible if we respect the rules.
+The event is prepared for the people we invite, included you!
+And it is only possible to make it work if we all contribute to it.
 Find the complete list of rules in our [live page](https://live.hackupc.com/rules).

-You will receive all the details with respect to these tasks once you get to the hackathon.
+You will receive all the details regarding these tasks once you arrive to the hackathon and receive a short briefing.

 ### Different responsibilities at different times
 As a mentor, your responsibilities will vary depending on the stage of the hackathon.
 Here is a breakdown of what you can expect:

 At the start of the hackathon on **Friday night**, mentors will be responsible for helping participants set up their development environments and **git projects**.
-You will also be helping participants form teams, answering any questions they may have about the hackathon, and providing guidance on how to approach the hackathon challenges.
+You will also be helping participants by answering any questions they may have about the hackathon, and providing guidance on how to approach the hackathon challenges.

 **During the hackathon**, mentors will be responsible for helping participants with any **technical issues** they may have.
 This could include helping them troubleshoot errors, providing guidance on how to use certain technologies, and proposing alternatives if a particular technology isn't working out.

 On **Sunday morning**, mentors will be responsible for helping participants **submit their projects to Devpost** and for helping them present their projects to the judges.
-You will be checking that everyone is capable of doing so, and ensuring that all projects are submitted on time.
+You will be helping hackers submit their projects, and ensuring that all projects are submitted on time.

 ### What benefits do I get as a Mentor?